Kazakhstan court allows Naftogaz to enforce $1.4 billion Gazprom award

-May 21 (Reuters) - A court in Kazakhstan has allowed Ukrainian state energy firm Naftogaz to enforce a recovery of around $1.4 billion from Russia's Gazprom under a case covering gas transportation, the Ukrainian company said on Wednesday.
+May 21 (Reuters) - A court in Kazakhstan has allowed Ukrainian state energy firm Naftogaz to enforce a recovery of around $1.4 billion from Russia's Gazprom under a case covering gas transportation, the Ukrainian company said late on Wednesday.

-Key Details of the Ruling
+Significance of the Ruling

 • The ruling is the first public foreign court decision recognizing and granting permission to enforce the arbitration award against Gazprom in a separate state, Naftogaz said.

-Background of Arbitration Proceedings
+Details of the Arbitration Proceedings

 • Naftogaz initiated arbitration proceedings against Gazprom in 2022, demanding the Russian gas major pay for the service of organising natural gas transportation through Ukraine.

-Swiss Court Involvement
+Swiss Court's Involvement

 • In March, it said the Swiss Federal Supreme Court rejected an application from Gazprom to overturn an earlier arbitral award that it must pay more than $1.4 billion to Naftogaz along with interest.

-Statements from Naftogaz
+Statements from Naftogaz Leadership

 • "The court's decision in Kazakhstan is another practical result in the process of recovering funds from Gazprom," Naftogaz quoted its CEO Serhiy Koretskyi as saying.